Heinrich Schurtz: An Outline of the Origins of Money

+African Trade

+Published in 1900, Das Afrikanische Gewerbe represented a major ethnological-historical study that applied the methodologies of the German historical school of economics to the African continent.
+The work provided a comprehensive examination of the development of social classes, craft specialization, and guild-like institutions.
+Schurtz also included detailed analyses of labor relations, including slavery, as well as the functioning of markets, urban centers, and complex monetary systems.

 Age Sets and Male Associations: A Description of the Fundamental Forms of Society

+In this 1902 monograph, Schurtz introduced the concept of the Männerbund (male association).
 Schurtz organises the 458-page monograph in four parts.
 Part I (pp. 1–90) sets out the fundamental opposition between kin-based “Geschlechtsverbände” (family or lineage groups) and elective “Geselligkeitsverbände” (associations formed by age, sex, occupation, belief, etc.).
 Cultural progress, he argues, arose "outside" and "against" the family through autonomous male sodalities motivated by a “drive for sociability.”
 Part II (pp. 91–201) marshals comparative data on age-class systems—from African warrior corps to Australian initiation grades—while Part III (pp. 202–307) analyses the "men’s house" as the political, religious and educational centre of male life.
 Part IV (pp. 308–458) traces the historical transformation of these institutions into secret societies, brotherhoods and modern clubs.
 Throughout, Schurtz emphasises ritual gender separation and successive initiation grades as engines of social differentiation.

-In response to the Swiss historian Johann Jakob Bachofen’s theory of a matriarchal origin of humanity, Schurtz introduced the concept of the Männerbund (male association) into ethnological discourse, setting it against Bachofen’s notion of a gender-based dichotomy. Émile Durkheim welcomed the book as an attempt “to determine the elementary forms of social organisation,” praising the detailed treatment of men’s houses.
+In response to the Swiss historian Johann Jakob Bachofen’s theory of a matriarchal origin of humanity, Schurtz introduced the concept of the Männerbund into ethnological discourse, setting it against Bachofen’s notion of a gender-based dichotomy. Émile Durkheim welcomed the book as an attempt “to determine the elementary forms of social organisation,” praising the detailed treatment of men’s houses.
 Robert Lowie, who led Berkeley’s anthropology department, noted that the book contains “one of Schurtz’s most signal services,” namely the explanation of “the early origin of political society” “without any deliberate legal enactment.”
 While he hardly addressed European circumstances in the book, he identified men’s “pure drive to associate,” in contrast to the “unmoving, family-centered woman,” as the origin of such men’s associations among so-called “primitive peoples,” seeing them as the primary agents of nearly all higher forms of social evolution.
 Notions of Männerbünde, though not just Schurtz's, would have an influence on Nazi Germany's SS while in a very different way his ideas on same-sex bonding has become of historical interest to Queer studies.